Kayo-Hub506/smart-store-ioo/README.md

 ###  Section 2.
 Data Source
 I started with my sales_data_prepared file.
 This data was uploaded into Power BI.
 The columns utlized are:SaleDate, CustomerID, SalesID, ProductID
 ### Section 3.
 Tools
-I utlized Power BI, due to my past familiarity with using this tool.
-I knew I would be able to drill down the information and create the visualtion need.
+I utilized Power BI, due to my past familiarity with using this tool.
+I knew I would be able to drill down the information and create the visualization need.
 ### Section 4.
 Workflow & Logic
-I sum the total reveuene by customer for the year.
-I also looked to see what quarter those sales came in by customer to detemrine if they regulary shopped with us or one time purchase.
-Also reviewing the products that were bought the most per each customer.
+I summed the total revenue by customer for the year.
+I also looked to see what quarter those sales came in by customer to detemrine if the customer regularly shopped with us or if it was a one time purchase.
+I also reviewed the products that were bought the most per each customer.
+- Tables: sales
+- Columns: productID, customerID, sale_date, sale_amount
+- Workflow: Aggregate by product and customer category, calculate total sales per quarter
+- Output: Bar chart + summary table
 ### Section 5.
 Results
  ![alt text](image.png)
  ![alt text](image-1.png)